Rimsongdo/Rimsongdo/README.md

 - 👋 Hi, I’m @Rimsongdo Roger SAWADOGO
-- 👀 I’m interested in Embedded Systems and Software Engineering
+- 👀 I’m interested in Embedded Systems

 Rimsongdo/Rimsongdo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.